MohamedSaafan/SSR-with-nodejs/readme.md

-## Server Side Rendering SSR
+## Server Side Rendering (SSR)

-the idea is to render the htm in the server first (run React in our server before and returning the rendered html to the browser).
+the idea is to render the htm in the server first (run React in our server before sending the response to the browser and returning the rendered html to the browser).

 ### A shallow Algorithm for doing SSR